-The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+Assistant Minister Trevor Evans decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

-The Minister's decision is final in all matters, including:
+The Assistant Minister's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

-- any conditions attached to the offer of funding.
+- any conditions attached to the offer of grant funding.